Geöffneter Marbacher Archivkasten, Server und Handschriften (von links nach rechts)

-The DLA holds 47 publishers’ archives and 23 journal archives that provide information on how literature is made, which actors are involved in its production, and what processes are required for this purpose.
+The DLA holds 53 publishers’ archives and 23 journal archives that provide information on how literature is made, which actors are involved in its production, and what processes are required for this purpose.
 Sociological approaches to literature research, which are prominent in French-language scholarship through the work of Pierre Bourdieu and in American scholarship through the discipline of cultural sociology, are underdeveloped in Germany.
 Yet, when engaging with publishers’ and journal archives, these approaches are particularly useful for describing the emergence of literature.
+In 2025, a special focus of this research field will lie on the international perspectives to be found in the multilingual holdings of the DLA, through which can be traced the strong international connections and networks of the actors of German-language literature in the nineteenth, twentieth, and twenty-first centuries.

 Contact